Chris-Behan/chris-behan.github.io/posts/HowToUnderstandBigO.md

 date: '2020-12-13'
 ---

-The other I was asked for "The simplest, quickest, easiest to understand explanation of Big O notation as it relates to programming".
+I was recently asked for "The simplest, quickest, easiest to understand explanation of Big O notation as it relates to programming".
 This blog post is my answer.

 Big O notation (example: $O(n))$ is a notation used to describe the time it takes code (example: a function) to execute on a given input (example: an array of integers).
 A fancy term often used to describe the time it takes code to execute is "time complexity".
 If you come across the term "time complexity", think "The speed of the code".